ashna103/GPA-converter/README.md

 # GPA-converter
-Converts UK class honurs grading system to 4.0 GPA system
+Converts UK class honours grading system to 4.0 GPA system based on the data in the FullBright Commission